johnathan-convertino-afrl/axis_spi_master/README.md

    author: Jay Convertino

-   date: 2021.06.23
+   date: 2025.04.17

-   details: Interface UART data at some baud to a axi streaming 8 bit interface.
+   details: Interface SPI data at some baud to a axi streaming 8 bit interface.

    license: MIT